tinohertlein/timesheet-wizard/README.md

 - Create & upload configuration file to cloud storage.
 An example file is shown [here](src/test/resources/e2e/config/configuration.json).
     - Use [Minio](http://localhost:9001/) for local AWS emulation
-    - Azureite via [Azure Storage Explorer](https://github.com/microsoft/AzureStorageExplorer) for local Azure emulation
     - S3 for remote AWS calls

-#### ... as Spring Boot Application with local Azureite as Azure Blob Storage (no connection to Azure)

 #### ... as Spring Boot Application with local Minio as S3 storage (no connection to AWS)